Yelp/detect-secrets/README.md

 2. Entropy Detector

-   This searches for "secret-looking" strings through a variety of heuristical approaches.
+   This searches for "secret-looking" strings through a variety of heuristic approaches.
 This is great for non-structured secrets, but may require tuning to adjust the scanning precision.

 3. Keyword Detector